svaans/inventario/README.md

 npm run test
 ```

+The backend tests use `pytest` and expect environment variables defined in
+`tests/.env.test`.
+These settings are loaded automatically when running the
+tests, so adjust them if you need custom values.

 ## Running the backend

 Install Python dependencies, apply the database migrations and create a Django superuser: